 Dominic Pace (Captain Streeper), Caroline Harris (Commander Lynch), Michael Madsen (Admiral King), Ego Mikitas (Captain Ivanov), Aimee Stolte (Yana Popov), Sebastian Charmant (Vallier), Scott C. Roe (Jameson), Elizabeth J. Cron (Munoz), Paulina Laurant (Cheng), Luke Fatturosso (Burkhead), Daniel Joo (Mansfield), Dimitry Rozental (Mikhail)

 A few hundred miles west of Hawaii, a Russian submarine is attempting to tap the communications cable that spans the Pacific.
 Captain Ivanov orders the drilling hurried up but the vibration causes a giant megalodon shark to emerge from the deep and attack the submarine.
 Ivanov ruthlessly abandons all but three of the crew in order to make an escape.
 The US Navy destroyer Shaw commanded by Captain Streeper detects the megalodon from above.
-Commander Lynch is determined to go down to investigate in the submersible she has designed.
+Commander Lynch ventures down to investigate in the submersible she has designed.
 They rescue the three surviving Russians, although Ivanov insists they were merely on a whale research expedition.
 The submersible is then swallowed by the megalodon.
 In trying to rescue them and stop the megalodon, Streeper must defy orders from the admiral on board and deal with an armed revolt by the Russians.